 Science & Tech Whistleblower

 Public employees have a constitutional right to speak with Congress on matters of public concern.
-In addition, various U.S. laws prohibit retaliation against whistleblowers and protect whistleblowers in providing information to Congress, including 5 U.S. Code § 2302 - Prohibited personnel practices and 5 U.S. Code § 7211 - Employees' right to petition Congress.
-If you wish to provide (unclassified) documentation to, or speak with, one of the Democratic Oversight Staff of the Committee on Science, Space & Technology regarding allegations of waste, fraud, abuse or mismanagement you may contact us via telephone (202) 225-6375, e-mail us at ScienceWhistleblower@mail.house.gov, or fill out the form below.
+In addition, various U.S. laws prohibit retaliation, or threat thereof, against whistleblowers and protect whistleblowers in providing information to Congress, including 5 U.S. Code § 2302 - Prohibited personnel practices and 5 U.S. Code § 7211 - Employees' right to petition Congress.
+If you wish to provide (unclassified) documentation to, or speak with, one of the Democratic Oversight Staff of the Committee on Science, Space & Technology regarding allegations of waste, fraud, abuse, or mismanagement, you may contact us via telephone at (202) 225-6375, e-mail us at ScienceWhistleblower@mail.house.gov, or fill out the form below.
 We respect your right to remain confidential, and we will use your contact information only to follow up with you regarding your submission.
 You may fill out the form anonymously.
 However, please be aware that anonymous disclosures may limit our ability to respond to the information you provide.

 Other Considerations for Potential Whistleblowers